wultra/powerauth-restful-integration/docs/RESTful-API-for-Spring.md

 }
 ```

 The method argument annotated by the `@EncryptedRequestBody` annotation is set with decrypted request data.
-The data is decrypted using an ECIES decryptor initialized in `activation` scope.
+The data is decrypted using an AEAD encryptor initialized in `activation` scope.

-The response data is automatically encrypted using the previously created an ECIES decryptor which was used for decrypting the request data.
+The response data is automatically encrypted using the previously created an AEAD encryptor which was used for decrypting the request data.

 ### Authenticated and Encrypted Requests